Setting Up an LLC: Everything You Need to Know

 In setting up an LLC there are a variety of steps.
 You will need to decide upon a name, designate a registered agent, and file incorporation documents.
 8 min read

-What is an LLC?
+What Is an LLC?

 LLCs have many similarities with partnerships.
-However LLCs are similar to corporations in that owners are protected from personal liability but are different from corporations in that LLCs don’t have a variety of harsh fees and filing requirements.
-The LLC’s taxes pass-through to the owners.
+They are also similar to corporations in that owners are protected from personal liability.
+They are different from corporations in that LLCs don’t have a variety of harsh fees and filing requirements.
+LLC’s taxes pass-through to the owners.
 The LLC itself is not taxed, unless a different method is specified.

-LLC formation procedures are different state to state.
-However the main steps are the same.
-You don’t have to file yearly or go through various other paperwork in the bulk of states.
-However you ought to set out certain procedural and record-keeping formalities, like meeting annually, to make sure your LLC is secure.
+LLC formation procedures vary by state.
+However, the main steps are the same.
+You don’t have to file yearly or go through various other paperwork in most states.
+However, you should set certain procedural and record-keeping requirements, like meeting annually, to make sure your LLC is secure.

-Advantages of choosing LLC as your Business structure
+Advantages of Choosing LLC as Your Business Structure

-Steps to form an LLC
+Steps to Form an LLC

-LLCs are created based on the particular procedures of each state.
+LLCs are created based on the procedures of each state.
 Because of this, the initial step in forming an LLC is deciding where you want to form the LLC.